 role in the Deepwater Horizon explosion and oil spill.
 The

-the U.S. District Court in New Orleans, and public comment
+the U.S. District Court in New Orleans.

 • The Draft Consent Decree is available at